nikslab/HoursKeeper-smrsh/README.md

 # HoursKeeper-smrsh

 I use <a href="https://itunes.apple.com/us/app/hours-keeper-time-tracking/id563155321?mt=8" target=_blank>HoursKeeper</a> to keep my timesheet.
 While HourseKeeper does basic reporting as well as allow you to back-up data and issues invoices, I needed to do more and different kinds of reporting for specific clients.
 I also did not want to be tied to this app long term.
 Indeed, I built an entire portal where clients can review my timesheets in near real-time and pay on-line.
-I needed my timesheet data stored in a MySQL database on the server.
+For this, I needed my timesheet data stored in a MySQL database on the server.

 Luckily, HoursKeeper allows you to export your timesheet data to a CSV which it will then e-mail to any address as an attachment.